-This charming little town on the Arizona/Utah border is about as quaint as can be, with a handful of gift shops, some nice cafés and a relaxed appeal that calms visitors down as soon as they roll in.
+This charming little town on the Arizona/Utah border is about as quaint as can be, with a handful of gift shops, some nice cafés and a relaxed appeal that calms down visitors as soon as they roll in.

 But there is more than meets the eye in Kanab.
 Almost in the center of the Grand Circle, the town of about 5,000 is surrounded by majestic landscapes.
-Zion and Bryce Canyon national parks, the Vermilion Cliffs, the Coral Pink Sand Dunes, the mighty Grand Canyon and the Grand Staircase – Escalante National Monument are all close by, making Kanab an incomparable base camp.
+Zion and Bryce Canyon National Parks, the Vermilion Cliffs, the Coral Pink Sand Dunes, the mighty Grand Canyon and the Grand Staircase-Escalante National Monument are all close by, making Kanab an incomparable base camp.

 1) Light up the night